MissVeronica/UM-Events-Trace-Log/README.md

 ## Shortcode
 [redirect_login_log]

-The shortcode will list the login redirects with the follwing items:
+The shortcode will list the login redirects in reverse order with the following items:

 1. Time
 2. User ID